 Most courses will include two special discussion forums, the ‘News forum’ and the ‘Common room’, that will be used throughout the course.
 Other discussion forums will be used to discuss specific topics.

 Using discussion forums

-With the exception of the News forum, all of the discussion forums work in the same way.
+With the exception of the News forum (where you can only read messages), all of the discussion forums work in the same way.
 Each discussion forum is identified by the forums icon.
 Each forum will look similar to the image below:

 Finding your way around a discussion forum